 New-build Ferrari 250 SWB creation bridges classic style and modern technology

 Berkshire-based Ferrari specialist GTO Engineering revealed its latest project late last year, a new-build sports car in the mould of Ferrari’s iconic 250 SWB.
 While it’s becoming more common to see this type of reimagined classic, few companies have as much experience in the restoration of Ferraris as GTO Engineering.
-Though first deliveries aren’t due until 2023, the firm has now unveiled its final design alongside an official name.
+Though first deliveries aren’t due until 2023, the firm has now revealed first details on its naturally-aspirated V12 power plant.

-Following the last development update in February, GTO Engineering has now left behind the ‘Moderna’ code name for ‘Squalo’, Italian for shark.
-New renders have also given us a better look at the final exterior design, with elements such as the door handles, wing mirrors and bespoke 18-inch wheels tweaked.
+Following February’s development update, GTO Engineering has now left behind the ‘Moderna’ codename for ‘Squalo’, Italian for shark.
+New renders have also given us a glimpse at its final exterior design, with elements such as the door handles, wing mirrors and bespoke 18-inch wheels tweaked.

 Mark Lyon, GTO Engineering Managing Director and Founder, said: ‘It’s often the small parts of a car that take the longest time.
 We’re now at a stage where the design models are being created here in the UK and soon we will announce our technical partners working with us on the exterior manufacturing and interiors, as well as wheels and tyres.’